Great West Life Assurance Co. Can Has $1.79 Million Position in Helmerich & Payne, Inc. (NYSE:HP)

 Great West Life Assurance Co.
-Can reduced its holdings in Helmerich & Payne, Inc. (NYSE:HP) by 9.8% during the 3rd quarter, according to the company in its most recent disclosure with the SEC.
-The fund owned 122,065 shares of the oil and gas company’s stock after selling 13,332 shares during the quarter.
+Can lowered its stake in Helmerich & Payne, Inc. (NYSE:HP) by 9.8% in the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 122,065 shares of the oil and gas company’s stock after selling 13,332 shares during the period.
 Great West Life Assurance Co.
-Can owned about 0.11% of Helmerich & Payne worth $1,789,000 as of its most recent filing with the SEC.
+Can owned 0.11% of Helmerich & Payne worth $1,789,000 at the end of the most recent quarter.

-Other hedge funds have also recently added to or reduced their stakes in the company.
+Other institutional investors also recently modified their holdings of the company.
 CI Investments Inc. acquired a new stake in shares of Helmerich & Payne in the third quarter valued at approximately $36,000.
 Skandinaviska Enskilda Banken AB publ acquired a new position in shares of Helmerich & Payne in the 2nd quarter valued at $59,000.
 Glenmede Trust Co.
 NA grew its holdings in shares of Helmerich & Payne by 30.1% in the 2nd quarter.
 Glenmede Trust Co.
 NA now owns 3,258 shares of the oil and gas company’s stock valued at $63,000 after buying an additional 754 shares during the period.
 CWM LLC grew its holdings in shares of Helmerich & Payne by 28.3% in the 3rd quarter.
 CWM LLC now owns 4,119 shares of the oil and gas company’s stock valued at $60,000 after buying an additional 909 shares during the period.
 Finally, Ellevest Inc. grew its holdings in shares of Helmerich & Payne by 25.8% in the 3rd quarter.
 Ellevest Inc. now owns 4,781 shares of the oil and gas company’s stock valued at $70,000 after buying an additional 980 shares during the period.
-82.13% of the stock is currently owned by institutional investors and hedge funds.
+82.13% of the stock is owned by institutional investors and hedge funds.

 HP has been the subject of several research analyst reports.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lowered shares of Helmerich & Payne from a “neutral” rating to a “sell” rating and boosted their price target for the company from $19.00 to $20.00 in a report on Tuesday, December 15th.
-ValuEngine raised shares of Helmerich & Payne from a “hold” rating to a “buy” rating in a research report on Tuesday, December 1st.
-Capital One Financial reaffirmed an “overweight” rating on shares of Helmerich & Payne in a research report on Friday, November 20th.
-Royal Bank of Canada boosted their price objective on shares of Helmerich & Payne from $20.00 to $23.00 and gave the company an “outperform” rating in a research report on Monday, November 23rd.
-Finally, Bank of America cut shares of Helmerich & Payne from a “neutral” rating to an “underperform” rating and set a $23.00 price objective on the stock. in a research report on Monday, December 7th.
+Capital One Financial reissued an “overweight” rating on shares of Helmerich & Payne in a report on Friday, November 20th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell cut shares of Helmerich & Payne from a “neutral” rating to a “sell” rating and boosted their price objective for the company from $19.00 to $20.00 in a research report on Tuesday, December 15th.
+Rowe boosted their price objective on shares of Helmerich & Payne from $18.00 to $25.00 and gave the company a “positive” rating in a research report on Monday, November 23rd.
+Morgan Stanley boosted their price objective on shares of Helmerich & Payne from $16.00 to $17.00 and gave the company an “equal weight” rating in a research report on Monday, November 23rd.
+Finally, Royal Bank of Canada boosted their price objective on shares of Helmerich & Payne from $20.00 to $23.00 and gave the company an “outperform” rating in a research report on Monday, November 23rd.
 Six equities research analysts have rated the stock with a sell rating, eight have assigned a hold rating and nine have assigned a buy rating to the company’s stock.
 Helmerich & Payne has a consensus rating of “Hold” and a consensus price target of $22.16.

 Helmerich & Payne (NYSE:HP) last posted its quarterly earnings results on Wednesday, November 18th.
 The oil and gas company reported ($0.74) EPS for the quarter, topping analysts’ consensus estimates of ($0.80) by $0.06.
 Helmerich & Payne had a negative net margin of 27.88% and a negative return on equity of 2.80%.
 The business had revenue of $208.27 million during the quarter, compared to analysts’ expectations of $212.37 million.
 During the same period last year, the company posted $0.38 earnings per share.
 Equities analysts predict that Helmerich & Payne, Inc. will post -2.74 earnings per share for the current fiscal year.